Sir William Wallace

 Born in 1270 to Sir Malcolm Wallace, a small property owner in Renfrew, his contribution to Scotland’s liberation from England is unparalleled.
 The same could be said about the ferocity with which he fought those who sought to oppress his people, and the bravery with which he died.

 After dethroning and incarcerating John de Balliol, King Edward I of England declared himself ruler of Scotland in 1296.
 It would not take long for Wallace to retaliate.
 In 1297, he and a militia of 30 or so commoners set fire to Lanark and killed its English sheriff.

 He was taken to London where he was found guilty of treason against a king he would never swear allegiance to.
-On August 23, 1305 he was hanged, disembowled, beheaded and quartered.
+On August 23, 1305 he was hanged, disemboweled, beheaded and quartered.
 The following year, Bruce raised the revolt that ultimately secured Scotland’s independence.
 An enormous memorial to Wallace stands on the rock of Abbey Craig near Stirling.
-His military exploits and great bravery have been mythologized in literature, and Wallace continues to be an focal point of Scottish pride.
+His military exploits and great bravery have been mythologized in literature, Wallace continues to be an focal point of Scottish pride.